gridsmartercities/python-serverless-template/README.md

     - In the Branch name pattern, enter *master*
     - In the Rule settings:
         - select *Require pull request reviews before merging*, and *Dismiss stale pull request approvals when new commits are pushed*.
         - select *Require status checks to pass before merging*, and *Require branches to be up to date before merging*.
-After running your first build (when raising your first Pull Request), you should be able to make the codebuild run required in the *status checks* area of this section.
+After running your first build (when raising your first Pull Request), you should be able to make the codebuild run (and any other build commands run via the [update-commit-status.sh](#update-commit-status.sh) tool) required in the *status checks* area of this section.
         - select *Include administrators*.
         - click on the *Create* button.